yakimka/picodi/docs/scopes.rst

 NullScope
 *********

-By default, all dependencies are created with the :class:`picodi.NullScope` scope.
+By default, dependencies use the :class:`picodi.NullScope` scope creating a new instance every time they are injected.
 This means that a new instance is created every time the dependency is injected and closed immediately after root injection is done.

 SingletonScope
 **************

-The :class:`picodi.SingletonScope` scope creates a single instance of the dependency and reuses it every time the dependency is injected.
-The instance is created when the dependency is first injected.
+The :class:`picodi.SingletonScope` creates a single instance of the dependency.
+This instance is reused every time the dependency is injected.

-``SingletonScope`` is the manual scope, so you need to call :func:`picodi.shutdown_dependencies` manually.
+``SingletonScope`` is a manual scope, so you need to call :func:`picodi.shutdown_dependencies` manually.
 Usually you want to call it when your application is shutting down.

 ContextVarScope
 ***************

-The :class:`picodi.ContextVarScope` uses the :class:`python:contextvars.ContextVar`
+The :class:`picodi.ContextVarScope` relies on :class:`python:contextvars.ContextVar`
-to store the instance.
-The instance is created when the dependency is first injected.
+to store instances.

 ``ContextVarScope`` is the manual scope, so you need to call :func:`picodi.shutdown_dependencies` with ``scope_class=ContextVarScope`` manually.